ramblingsofadev/docs/console.md

     ->withConsoleAnnotations($appBuilder);
 ```

-If you're not using the configuration library, you can manually configure your app to scan for annotations:
+If you're not using the application builder library, you can manually configure your app to scan for annotations:

 ```php
 use Aphiria\Console\Commands\Annotations\AnnotationCommandRegistrant;